“Bring comfortable shoes.” “Don’t be too anxious.” “Bring an umbrella.” “Be open-minded, be a sponge. Be open to information.”

 When asked about specific examples of how the program affected them, Officer Marty Baucom shared how his outlook on language barriers changed.
 Before the program, he did not understand why Latino immigrants didn’t speak English – until he met families in Guanajuato, Mexico and realized it takes time to learn a new language.
 After returning to the United States, Baucom participated in Spanish classes with fellow officers to do his part to bridge the language barrier, even traveling to Costa Rica for a month-long immersion program.
 As a result, he passed a language competency test within the department and is now considered bilingual.

-Baucom also began participating in “Cops and Kids”, a program officers use to engage children and teenagers in Mecklenburg County.
+Baucom also began participating in “Kops and Kids”, a program officers use to engage children and teenagers in Mecklenburg County.
 Focusing their efforts on the Latino community, officers began building trust and understanding with the youth in the area and their parents as well.

 Major Sherie Pearsall followed up her learning experience in Mexico with a more personal approach to building relationships within the Latino community in her area, taking on two mentees – one from high school and one from middle school.
 She said the program helped her build empathy for anyone who is struggling, which is part of the reason that she sought mentorship opportunities.